BillyBadBoy/ng-dnd/README.md

-# dnd
+# ng-dnd
-Simple angular directives for drag-and drop.
+Simple angular directives for drag-and drop, allowing *any* javascript object to be transferred as the dnd payload.

 Implemented using plain angular and html5.